wp-plugins/just-writing/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 2.10 =
-* New font/color options are disabled by default for existing users until they enable them in the user preferences page

-= 2.9 =
-* None.

-= 2.8 =
+= 2.11 =
-* New separators are disabled by default for existing users until they enable them in the user preferences page
+* New center toolbar option is disabled by default for existing users until they enable it in the user preferences page

-= 2.7 =
-* None.

-= 2.6 =
-* None.

-= 2.5 =
-* None.

-= 2.4 =
-* New option for the format listbox will not be enabled until a user selections the option for existing users.
-New users will have the option enabled by default.

-= 2.3 =
-* None.

-= 2.2 =
-* None.

-= 2.1 =
-* None.

-= 2.0 =
-* Disabling the fade effect will force JavaScript to execute a mousemove event every 1.5 seconds, this could have a performance impact on some browsers.

-= 1.0 =
-* None.

-= 0.3 =
-* None.

-= 0.2 =
-* None.

-= 0.1 =
-Initial release, no updates as everything is new!

 == Roadmap ==

-* Version 2.11 - finish restructuring preferences
+* Version 2.12 - add Just Writing option to the quick menu on post/page lists
-* Version 2.12 - implement JavaScript color picker for font/background color options
+* Version 2.13 - implement JavaScript color picker for font/background color options
 * Version 3.0  - add second row to toolbar, remove individual style buttons